sddaniels/transition-forward-project/src/pages/resources/transition-plan/index.md

 template: docs
 ---

-Generally someone transitions at work because there is some aspect of how they interact with others at work that they would like to change.
-This could be as simple as a pronoun change (for example: from "he" to "they"), or it could involve many aspects over a significant amount of time.
-Transition planning is complex because each and every transgender and non-binary person is different, as is each workplace and team that they work in.
-Regardless, it's important to have a plan so that changes go smoothly during what is most likely a very stressful time.
+Transitioning is the process of changing aspects of one's self to match one's gender identity, which can have both social and medical facets.
+Every transgender and non-binary person is different, as is their workplace, so every transition is unique.
+It could be as simple as a pronoun change (for example: from "he" to "they"), or it could involve many changes.
+The timeline could be short or long.
+Regardless, it's important to have a plan so that the process goes smoothly during what is likely a stressful time.

-## Introduction to Transitioning
+## Aspects of Transitioning

-Consider all of these aspects that may change during a person's transition (this not an exhaustive list):
+Consider all of these aspects that may (or may not) change during a person's transition:

 - Name
 - Pronouns